ska-sa/mkat-tango/README.rst

 device property `katcp_address`.

-Example of launching a translator that connects as client to the KATCP device running on host `localhost`, TCP port 5000 and exposing it as a Tango device named `katcp/basic/1` ::
+Example of launching a translator that connects as client to the KATCP device running on host `localhost`, TCP port 5000 and exposing it as a TANGO device named `katcp/basic/1` ::

   mkat-tango-tango_launcher --name katcp/basic/1 --class TangoDeviceServer\